-La RicMal: Originally from KwaZulu-Natal, father and son team of Malcolm and Ricardo Green lead this WIETA- and Flocert-certified brand that focuses on local job creation, social upliftment and long-term sustainability.
+La RicMal: Originally from KwaZulu-Natal, the father and son team of Malcolm and Ricardo Green leads this WIETA- and Flocert-certified brand that focuses on local job creation, social upliftment and long-term sustainability.

 Land of Hope: A partnership between the Land of Hope Trust and Radford Dale, the brand’s portfolio features a range of white and red wines that benefit the trust and member families through high-quality education and skills development.

 Lathithá Wines: Founded by Sheila Hlanjwa, this Stellenbosch-based Black Economic Empowerment initiative supported by Hoopenburg Wine Estate focuses on red and rosé production.

 Libby’s Pride: After years spent working in the wine industry, founder Elizabeth “Libby” Petersen began Libby’s Pride.
 Libby’s Pride Wines offers a range of varietal red and white wines, as well as a signature red blend.

 Liz Ogumbo Wines: Kenya-born musician and fashion designer Liz Ogumbo’s namesake range includes a Pinotage, Chenin Blanc-Chardonnay blend, Shiraz and Sauvignon Blanc.

 M’Hudi: From the Setswana word mohudi, which means harvester, the Rangaka family runs this Stellenbosch-based wine brand that includes red, white and sparkling selections.